Puerto Vallarta didn't chase a scene — it grew one over fifty years, and now the Pacific has competition for the best thing on Banderas Bay.

 Anti-Discrimination & Gender Identity: Mexico's anti-discrimination protections are classified as limited — federal law covers some categories through CONAPRED (the national anti-discrimination council), but enforcement varies by state and municipality.
 Gender identity operates on a self-ID basis at the federal registry level, and Jalisco passed its own gender identity law in 2018.
 There is zero criminalization of same-sex conduct anywhere in Mexico.

 The Cultural Reality: The further you get from the Zona Romántica, the more conservative the vibe — not hostile, but noticeably more traditional Catholic Mexico.
-Within the tourist corridors, you're operating in one of the most openly queer-friendly zones in Latin America.
+Within the tourist corridors, you're operating in one of the most openly welcoming zones in Latin America.
 Outside them, social norms shift.
 This isn't a contradiction — it's a big country with a specific progressive pocket, and that pocket is the reason you're coming here.

 PDA Comfort: In the Zona Romántica and on Playa Los Muertos, same-sex couples display affection routinely without incident.
 It's high-comfort, full stop.
 On the Malecón and in Centro Histórico, PDA is visible and broadly tolerated but may draw occasional looks, particularly from older residents.
 The Hotel Zone and Marina Vallarta are impersonal resort corridors — staff and guests are broadly accepting, but you'll feel less community energy.
 Residential neighborhoods outside tourist zones are low-moderate comfort — conservative Catholic norms are more prevalent, same-sex PDA isn't normalized, and discretion serves you well.